sasgithub/Data_Analytics_cs/case-study/viz/Ride_Volume_by_Temp_and_Precipitation.md

 ###### Wet Conditions
 - Dramatic decrease in ride volume for both user types.
-- Subscriber and customer patterns flatten and converge, showing less variance in behavior when it's raining.
+- Subscriber and Customer patterns flatten and converge, showing less variance in behavior when it's raining.

 ##### Interpretation

 - **Temperature strongly influences ridership**, with optimal weather (20–25°C) showing the highest activity.
 - **Precipitation is a major deterrent**, suppressing ride volume across all temperatures.
-- **Subscribers** ride more often and in a wider temperature range than customers, especially when conditions are dry.
+- **Subscribers** ride more often and in a wider temperature range than Customers, especially when conditions are dry.

 ##### Use Case